60 Duddingston Road, Edinburgh EH15 1SG

 For upper extremities and neck pain, a bikini top, bra or loose fitting t-shirt is preferable.

 Gowns and modesty towels are always available

-Your Mobile number or e-mail is used to verify appointment bookings.
+Your Mobile number or e-mail is needed to verify appointment bookings.

 Verification is not needed to view appointment availability.